 Faro to Tomar driving along Alentejo - center region

-Tomar - Tomar’s development is closely linked to the Order of the Templars, who received these lands in 1159 as a reward for assisting Dom Afonso Henriques (the First King of Portugal) in the Christian reconquest.
+Tomar - Tomar’s development is closely linked to the Order of the Templars, which received these lands in 1159 as a reward for assisting Dom Afonso Henriques (the First King of Portugal) in the Christian reconquest.

 Dom Gualdim Pais, the first Grand Master of the Order in Portugal, founded the castle and the remarkable Convent of Christ inside.
 Enlarged and altered over the centuries, it retains influences of various architectural styles; it is the city’s centerpiece and a UNESCO World Heritage site.